WHO WE ARE

 Over the years, the university has worked with three business partners: Le Droit (1973-1983), Unimédia (1983-2000), and Bayard Canada (2000-2008).
 In October 2008, Saint Paul University withdrew from publishing and sold its Novalis licence to Bayard Canada, owned by the Augustinian Fathers of the Assumption.

-The Church has changed considerably over the past 40 years, and so too has religious trade book publishing for Catholics.
+The Church has changed considerably over the past 40 years.
+So too has religious trade book publishing for Catholics.
 Catholics currently make up the largest denomination in the country, approximately 43% of the population.
-Though Catholics no longer attend Sunday Mass on a weekly basis in the massive numbers they once did (now 1 in 4 nationally, 1 in 7 in Québec), most continue strongly to identify themselves as Catholic.
+Though Catholics no longer attend Sunday Mass on a weekly basis in the massive numbers they once did (now 1 in 4 nationally, 1 in 7 in Québec), most continue to strongly to identify themselves as Catholic.
 This, of course, poses a tremendous challenge to a parish-focused publisher: How do you reach the person who used to be in the pew, or visits it only occasionally, while continuing to focus on the people who are still there?
-Thirty to 40 titles in each language per year is now the annual norm, and they tend to focus on Catholic faith and tradition, spiritual development, the relationship of faith and culture, and ultimate questions – topics that have always been the stuff of religion.
-These topics are of interest to both the regular church-goer and the occasional drop-in, and our sales figures confirm this.
-Particularly noteworthy and successful are the books of Jean Vanier, Joan Chittister, René Fumoleau, Jim Mulligan, and Irma Zaleski.

-"Novalis produces creative and affordable resources that help people to explore their religious heritage, to live their faith, to deepen their relationship with Christ, to pray, to take part actively in the liturgical and sacramental life of their Church, and to participate in the creation of a more just world."
+"Novalis produces creative and affordable resources that help people explore their religious heritage, live their faith, deepen their relationship with Christ, pray, actively participate in the liturgical and sacramental life of the Church and to join in the creation of a more just world."